Ishmael Reed

 Ishmael Scott Reed (born February 22, 1938) is an American poet, novelist, essayist, songwriter, composer, playwright, editor and publisher known for his satirical works challenging American political culture.
 Perhaps his best-known work is Mumbo Jumbo (1972), a sprawling and unorthodox novel set in 1920s New York.

-Reed's work has often sought to represent neglected African and African-American perspectives; his energy and advocacy have centered more broadly on neglected peoples and perspectives, irrespective of their cultural origins.
+Reed's work represents neglected African and African-American perspectives.

-Life and career
+Early life, family and college drop out

 Reed was born in Chattanooga, Tennessee.
 His family moved to Buffalo, New York, when he was a child, during the Great Migration.
-After attending local schools, Reed attended the University at Buffalo.
-Reed withdrew from college in his junior year, partly for financial reasons, but mainly because he felt he needed a new atmosphere to support his writing and music.
-He said of this decision:

-This was the best thing that could have happened to me at the time because I was able to continue experimenting along the lines I wanted, influenced by [Nathanael] West and others.
+After attending local schools, Reed attended the University at Buffalo, though he withdrew from college in his junior year, partly for financial reasons, but mainly because he felt he needed a new atmosphere to support his writing and music.
+He said of this decision, "This was the best thing that could have happened to me at the time because I was able to continue experimenting along the lines I wanted, influenced by [Nathanael] West and others.
 I didn't want to be a slave to somebody else's reading lists.
-I kind of regret the decision now because I've gotten some of the most racist and horrible things said to me because of this.
+I kind of regret the decision now because I've gotten some of the most racist and horrible things said to me because of this".

-In 1995, the college awarded him an honorary doctorate.

-Speaking about his influences, Reed has said:

-I've probably been more influenced by poets than by novelists—the Harlem Renaissance poets, the Beat poets, the American surrealist Ted Joans.
-Poets have to be more attuned to originality, coming up with lines and associations the ordinary prose writer wouldn't think of.

-Among writers from the Harlem Renaissance for whose work Reed has expressed admiration are Langston Hughes, Zora Neale Hurston, George Schuyler, Bruce Nugent, Countee Cullen, and Arna Bontemps.
+Reed said in a 2022 interview for World Literature Today: "I come from a family of Tennessee fighters.
+Like my mother, who was abandoned and had to make do with her skills.
+She organized two strikes.
+One of the strikes was of the maids at a hotel in Buffalo.
+The other was at a department store, where the Black women were assigned to do stock work and the white women were salespersons.
+She became the first Black salesperson as a result of the strike.
+She wrote a book I deeply admire called Black Girl from Tannery Flats.
+But when she died, her achievement was that she became a salesperson.
+She was a fighter."